jmichiel/megrok.navigation/src/megrok/navigation/README.txt

     NotImplementedError: Subclasses of ContentMenu must override getContent()

-So let's define the getContent() method, and also a getTitle() method to return something else the __name__ attribute.
+So let's define the getContent() method, and also a getTitle() method to return something else than the __name__ attribute.
 You can override the view to be rendered with the viewName attribute, which defaults to 'index'

     >>> class ProductMenu(navigation.ContentMenu):